philipturner/ue5-nanite-macos/README.md

 >
 > In other words: decouple the HW/SW rasterization from the storage of triangle/instance ID.

-Next, I read the source code directly related to Nanite.
+Next, I planned to read the source code directly related to Nanite.
 That equates to this many lines of code:
 - `/Engine/Source/Runtime/Renderer/Private/Nanite` Headers: 1554 lines
 - `/Engine/Source/Runtime/Renderer/Private/Nanite` C++ Source: 8483 lines
 - `/Engine/Shaders/Private/Nanite` HLSL Shaders: 10873 lines